Entropy-limited higher-order central scheme for neutron star merger simulations: Single star evolutions

 \subsection{TOV star}

 Tolmann-Oppenheimer-Volkoff (TOV) initial data are constructed using a $\Gamma=2$ polytrope model with gravitational mass $M=1.4$, baryonic mass $M_b=1.506$ and central rest-mass density $\rho_c=1.28 \times10^{-3}$.
 The spacetime is dynamically evolved and the BSSNOK scheme is used for the evolution of the metric.
-The resolutions used in the simulations presented here are $h=(1.125,0.75,0.5625)$.

 The two-dimensional profiles of the entropy production function $\nu$ (left half plane) and rest-mass density (right half plane) are depicted on the hybrid plots of \autoref{fig:ideal_dyn_hybrid_plots}.
 The three different reconstruction schemes that were used here are depicted on the top panel of \autoref{fig:ideal_dyn_hybrid_plots}.
 As expected, a local annular peak of the entropy production function $\nu$ is observed around the location of the surface of the TOV star.
 There the gradient of the hydrodynamical variables experiences a violent variation which leads to the production of large values of $\nu$.
 The entropy produced during the evolution automatically captures the location of the star surface.
 In the interior of the NS the entropy production function $\nu$ is as expected approximately zero and tends to zero with increasing resolution.
 It is evident from \autoref{fig:ideal_dyn_hybrid_plots} that all three reconstruction schemes locate quite accurately the surface of the star.
 In turn, the accurate flagging of the surface triggers the use of the stable numerical flux around the surface of the star where the hydrodynamical variables experience a steep decline.
 The use of the stable scheme in the problematic regions guarantees the stability of the star during the evolution.
 These features of the entropy production profile are quite general in all the TOV simulations we performed.